nifrasismail/feedback/README.md

 ===================

-This is a handcraft JSON spi gives you to create and collobrate more specific feeback templates to the world.
-From this JSON template we gives more specific feed templates by crowd sourcing.
-If you are a web developer or  mobile content developer you can easily download the relevant json and free to use for yourr feedback engines tempaltes.
+This is a handcraft JSON API gives you to create and collaborate more specific feedback templates to the world.
+From this JSON template, we give more specific feed templates by crowdsourcing.
+If you are a web developer or mobile content developer you can easily download the relevant JSON and free to use for your feedback engines templates.

 ----------